Frequently Asked Questions

 He does not have to support it, but neither he nor Cluttons can block it.

-We live in a democratic country and should have the right to choose our Managing Agent rather than accept a two-decades-long monopoly from Cluttons, the current Managing Agent appointed and retained by the Landlord.
+We should have the right to choose our Managing Agent rather than accept a two-decades-long monopoly from Cluttons, the current Managing Agent appointed and retained by the Landlord.

 Have we sought legal advice and who will deliver RTM?